The nonexistence of sections of Stiefel varieties and stably free modules: The proof of Lemma The proof of Lemma 5.6

 \begin{lemma} The map $\psi''$ is (up to homotopy) given by $\Sigma^{2n-2,n-1}(-)$ applied to the composition of pointed maps

 where the last map is the canonical collapse. \end{lemma} \begin{proof} We consider the diagram

-where the bottom face is \eqref{eq:Purity1} (when $r=n$), the rows are $\A^1$-cofibre sequences arising from purity, the vertical maps are all induced by $f_n'$, and the maps marked with $\dagger$ only exist up to homotopy.\sebg{Ben, do you think this last point needs justification (which I commented out)?}
+where the bottom face is \eqref{eq:Purity1} (when $r=n$), the rows are $\A^1$-cofibre sequences arising from purity, the vertical maps are all induced by $f_n'$, and the maps marked with $\dagger$ only exist up to homotopy.

 The inclusion

 is an $\A^1$-equivalence, so the rightmost cube of \eqref{eq:BigPurity} is equivalent to